Skip to main content

 QVC Group cited a confluence of additional headwinds in Part III of the First Day Declaration: record inflation, COVID-era supply chain disruption, elevated labor costs, uncertainty around U.S. tariff policy, and a December 2021 fire at the Rocky Mount, North Carolina distribution center that the company says cost it more than 1 million customers and more than $500 million in revenue.
 The combined effect was an inability to invest at the level needed to fully transition to digital and live social shopping, even as the company opened a 24/7 livestream channel on TikTok in April 2025 that picked up over 1 million new TikTok customers in 2025.

-$6.53 Billion in Funded Debt Across Three Creditor Constituencies
+$5B+ Debt Cut Across Three Creditor Constituencies

 The Revolving Credit Facility ("RCF") had $2.90 billion outstanding plus $235 million in undrawn letters of credit, with a stated maturity of October 27, 2026.
 The October maturity drove the timing of the chapter 11 cases: the Disclosure Statement describes the RCF as the near-term lever forcing a comprehensive solution rather than another liability-management exercise.